marcusnolan/restruction/README.md

             <img src="./static/images/readme/user_story_testing/user_story_testing2.4.png" style="max-height: 250px"/>
     5. I want to be able to view items and search for items by their name.
-        - On the All Items page, there is an intuitive search that searchs both item names and item descriptions for whatever the user is searching for.
+        - On the All Items page, there is an intuitive search that searches both item names and item descriptions for whatever the user is searching for.

             <img src="./static/images/readme/user_story_testing/user_story_testing2.5.png" style="max-height: 250px"/>
     6. I want to be able to view images of items and upload my own images of items I have posted.